You don't need to have a degree in computer science (or another technical topic) or work experience in a technical role in order to join our Academy.

 In general, we've seen that candidates who come in with an average of 60 hours of self-study perform best in the admission process and go on to be successful students and graduates.

-Doing some online studying beforehand does not only set you up for success during our course, but also serves as a very good check/test for yourself: do you enjoy coding?
-Are you ready and enthusiastic to do this at a very intense, highly immersive level for 11 weeks?
+Doing some online studying beforehand does not only set you up for success during our course but also serves as a very good check/test for yourself: do you enjoy coding?
+Are you ready and enthusiastic to do this at a very intense, highly immersive level for several weeks?
 And then as a job for years to come?

 See for example: